BenjaminOlsen/AMPLab_Emotion_AV/README.md

-## MIRLab Jupyter notebook with Essentia and Tensorflow
+## AMPLab Jupyter notebook with Essentia and Tensorflow

-This notebook is provided for the 2021 MIRLab course, for the assignments issued for the Large-scale Music Processing module.
+This notebook is provided for the 2021 AMPLab course, for the assignments issued for the Large-scale Music Processing module.
 It is designed to provide a fast-to-use environment with jupyter notebook and essentia pre-installed.